Commentaries on the Laws of England: Legacy

 But Blackstone's chief contribution was to create a succinct, readable, and above all handy epitome of the common law tradition.
 While useful in England, Blackstone's text answered an urgent need in the developing United States and Canada.
 In the United States, the common law tradition was being spread into frontier areas, but it was not feasible for lawyers and judges to carry around the large libraries that contained the common law precedents.
 The four volumes of Blackstone put the gist of that tradition in portable form.
+(A modern paperback printing of the four volumes total about 1500 pages.)
 They were required reading for most lawyers in the Colonies, and for many, they were the only reading.

 Two decades after their publication, Blackstone's Commentaries were the focus of a mocking polemic by Jeremy Bentham, called Fragment on Government.
 This dissection of Blackstone's first book made Bentham's name notorious, though it was originally published anonymously.

 In 1841–1845, Henry John Stephen published New Commentaries on the Laws of England (Partly Founded on Blackstone), whose structure was modelled on Blackstone's work and which liberally quoted from it; much of Blackstone's text remained as late as 1914 in the 16th edition of Stephen's Commentaries; in 1922 under Edward Jenks most of the text was rewritten but the structure was realigned more closely to Blackstone's original.